jeremysb1/code_splitting/README.md

 Instead, enourmous files can be split into smaller ones which reduce the work the browser has to perform at any given time.

-The browser can load the features it needs at loading time and delay the loading of additional features until needed based on a user's activity; this is called lazy loading [Lazy Loading](https://developer.mozilla.org/en-US/docs/Glossary/Lazy_load).
+The browser can load the features it needs at loading time and delay the loading of additional features until needed based on a user's activity; this is called [lazy loading](https://developer.mozilla.org/en-US/docs/Glossary/Lazy_load).

 Webpack is a common way to split up code as it creates bundles of files that can be dynamically loaded at runtime.